What is it?

 30min – Love and Suffering

-Deep deep pain in your soul or spirit.
+Deep pain in your soul or spirit.
 Feelings of hopelessness, sadness and yearning.
-This can be described as feeling like death and can lead to depression, psychosis and many of the physical symptoms listed below.
+Some describe it as feeling like death, and it can lead to depression, psychosis and many of the physical symptoms listed below.

 Stages of Grief